Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * If **P** or **T** parameter is missing, then no action is taken.
 * Use the Q parameter of the M569.1 command to specify the torque constant of the motor.
-* The driver is put back into position mode by requesting a torque smaller than 0.0001 Nm.
+* The driver is put back into position mode by requesting a torque smaller than 0.0001 Nm
+* Sending a regular motion command (e.g. G1) that reques movement by the motor also puts the motor back into position mode.
 * Hangprinter's "torque mode" is implemented as a RepRapFirmware macro that depends on M569.4.

 ## M569.5: Closed loop data collection